 Hiring an Effective Director of Customer Experience

-But what does Customer Experience mean to you and what will your Director of Customer Experience need to deliver for you?
+But what does Customer Experience mean within your organisation, and what will your next customer leader need to deliver?

 Customer Experience Director, or Director of Customer Experience?